desmos-labs/desmos/docs/architecture/adr-021-subspace-specific-custom-fee-tokens.md

 ### Custom TxFeeChecker

 To make it easier for validators to manage the minimum prices of fee tokens allowed within a subspace, we will develop a new `TxFeeChecker` based on the existing one, which will function as follows:
-- Combine the list of minimum gas prices in the validator's local configuration with the list of allowed fee tokens and their minimum prices within the subspace.
+1. combine the list of minimum gas prices in the validator's local configuration with the list of allowed fee tokens and their minimum prices within the subspace;
-- Follow the same process as the existing `TxFeeChecker`.
+2. follow the same process used inside the existing `TxFeeChecker`.

 ### Deprecated `x/fees`